-Costa Rica is a relatively small country that is open to trade in goods and services, as well as to foreign investment.
+Costa Rica is a relatively small country that is open to trade in goods and services, as well as foreign investment.
 By 2016, numerous Costa Rican free trade agreements were in place that govern the country’s commercial relations with a total of forty – nine nations.
 As a result, eighty percent of Costa Rica’s exports go to countries with which the nation has free trade agreements.

 the Costa Rican free trade agreements are commercial pacts with:

 Canada – After the free trade agreement between Costa Rica and Canada was in place, total trade between the two countries has grown at an average of 7% per year.
 Costa Rican exports to Canada increased by 9.7%, while imports from Canada grew at a rate of 6.2%.

 CARICOM – Among the Costa Rican free trade agreements that govern relations between itself and a group of countries is the FTA with CARICOM.
 CARICOM is comprised of four nations (Trinidad and Tobago, Barbados, Belize, and Guyana).
 The agreement was signed in 2005.

 Chile – The total goods trade between Chile and Costa Rica has grown at an annual rate of 10.4% since the FTA between the two nations came into effect in 2003.
 Between the years 1996 – 2001 the trade between Chile and Costa Rica grew at a much slower (3%) rate per annum.
 During the post-FTA period, Costa Rican exports to its South American trading partner increased by 13% year over year, while imports grew at a 10% annual rate.